-With the passing of Hurricane Harvey and the continued action of Hurricane Irma, healthcare demands are much higher.
-The ability to treat patients quickly is key to meeting these demands.
+During natural disasters healthcare demands are much higher, the ability to treat patients quickly is key to meeting these demands.
 Determining the best course of medical action in a timely fashion requires secure and reliable access to patient records such as allergies and medications.

 Hurricane Harvey’s Impact Reduced by Electronic Health Records